cheshyre/my-lab-notebook/README.md

 # my-lab-notebook

+**This project is no longer maintained.**
+It worked well enough for single setups, but eventually it became clear that it was too fragile with respect to updates of the underlying tools and didn't work well enough when syncing between multiple setups.

 ## A note regarding `eisvogel_physics`

 `eisvogel_physics` is a slightly modified version of [eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template), edited to include the standard physics Latex package.